 Once you prove the other party was negligent, you can seek compensation for all economic and non-economic damages you suffered due to the accident.
 Common examples of economic losses include past and future medical expenses, lost wages, and lost earning capacity.
 Non-economic damages may include:

-Our experienced lawyers who are themselves are avid boaters can help you demonstrate how the watercraft incident diminished your quality of life so that you can obtain the compensation you need.
+Our experienced lawyers, who are themselves avid boaters, can help you demonstrate how the watercraft incident diminished your quality of life so that you can obtain the compensation you need.

 The Benefits Of Working With An Attorney

 There are legal statutes that have the potential to complicate a personal injury claim.
-Because of these complex laws, it is often best to seek out a qualified lawyer before initiating a legal claim.
+Because of these complex laws, it is often best to seek out a qualified Wesley Chapel boat accident lawyer before initiating a legal claim.

 One potential barrier to compensation is the state’s pure comparative negligence law.
-According to Florida Statutes § 768.61, if an injured party bears some responsibility for the accident, they may not collect their full damages award.
-Instead, the court will reduce their compensation by their degree of fault.
+According to the Florida Statutes, if an injured party bears 50 percent or more responsibility for the accident, they may not collect a damages award.

-Allow A Wesley Chapel Boat Accident Attorney To Help With Your Case
+Allow A Wesley Chapel Boat Accident Lawyer To Help With Your Case

 Boating accident cases can be complicated.
 There may be multiple potentially liable parties blaming each other for the incident.
 Obtaining reasonable compensation requires the skill of a qualified lawyer with deep knowledge of negligence laws in Florida.

 Our Wesley Chapel boat accident lawyers can vigorously fight for you to ensure you receive the compensation you deserve.
-Contact us to schedule a free consultation today.
+Call us at 813-915-1110 to schedule a free consultation today.